 The Conference Board of Canada’s Senior Economist Richard Forbes offers the following insights on today's release of retail trade data:

-- Retail sales rose 0.4 per cent in October compared to the previous month.
-That marks a deceleration from September, when sales rose 1.9 per cent.
+- Retail sales fell 3.4 per cent in December compared to the previous month.
+That marks their largest decline since April of last year.

-- After taking into account price changes, total sales volumes rose 0.2 per cent in October.
+- Taking into account price changes, total sales volumes fell 3.6 per cent in December.